MyAiAd/MindShift/FIRST_USER_SUPER_ADMIN_GUIDE.md

 # First User Super Admin Setup Guide

 ## Overview
-This guide explains how the first user registration automatically becomes a super admin in the MyAi system.
+This guide explains how the first user registration automatically becomes a super admin in the MindShifting system.

 ## How It Works